ESCOMP/mizuRoute/docs/source/Control_file.rst

 Control file
 ============

-Control file is simple text file, mainly defining model control such as simulation time, file name and locations, routing option etc.
+Control file is a simple text file, mainly defining model control such as simulation time, file name and locations, routing option etc.
-Variables in control file are read in the beginning of the code (see ``./build/src/read_control.f90``) and saved in fortran variable specified by tag (inside <> in table) and as public variables.
+Variables in control file are read in the beginning of the code (see ``./build/src/read_control.f90``) and saved in fortran variable specified by tag (inside <> in table) and as public variables (see ``./build/src/public_var.f90``) .
 Some of such public varialbes have some default values, but most of them are not defined.
 Those undefined variables need to be defined in control file.
-Other variables in supplement table do have their default values but can be also included in control file to overwrite the values.
+Other variables in supplement table have their default values but can be also included in control file to overwrite the values.
 The order of variables in the control file does not matter.
-However, grouping variables into similar theme is recommended for readibility.
+However, grouping variables into similar themes is recommended for readibility.

+Minimum required variables depends on runoff input options

 Example of control file is given in ``./route/settings/SAMPLE.control``

 Some of rules